uriweb/uri-modern/README.md

 URI Modern is a WordPress theme designed for the University of Rhode Island.
 It's designed to replace all themes currently being used on the university's websites, and unify the online brand and experience.

-## What's new in 2.3.1
+## What's new in 2.4.0

-URI Modern 2.3.1 is a bug fix release.
+URI Modern 2.4.0 is a minor release.

-* Fixes a few style glitches, including images on mobile and image captions in WordPress galleries
-* Updates the [Program Finder](https://github.com/uriweb/uri-program-finder) template with links for program details
 * Updates development tools

-For complete details, see the [commit history](https://github.com/uriweb/uri-modern/pull/201/commits) and the [issue tracker](https://github.com/uriweb/uri-modern/issues).
+For complete details, see the [commit history](https://github.com/uriweb/uri-modern/pull/205/commits) and the [issue tracker](https://github.com/uriweb/uri-modern/issues).

 ## How do I get set up?